Skip to content

 Attack Chain

-5. The vulnerability allows the attacker to execute arbitrary code within the context of the GIMP process.
+4. The vulnerability is triggered, allowing the attacker to inject and execute arbitrary code within the context of the GIMP process.

 Impact

 Successful exploitation of these vulnerabilities can lead to arbitrary code execution, potentially granting an attacker complete control over the affected system.
-This could result in data theft, malware installation, system compromise, or disruption of services.
-The advisory does not specify the number of potential victims, but given the popularity of GIMP, the impact could be widespread.
+The attacker can then steal sensitive data, install malware, or use the compromised system as a launching point for further attacks.
+Given the popularity of GIMP, a large number of users could be affected.

 Recommendation